-The IFoA appreciate that some employers prefer to make payment on behalf of the applicant by BACS, however it is the responsibility of the applicant to ensure that the payment for their application is made.
+The Institute and Faculty of Actuaries appreciate that some employers prefer to make payment on behalf of the applicant by BACS, however, it is the responsibility of the applicant to ensure that the payment for their application is made.
 Certificates will not be issued until full payment has been received.

 A practising certificate is given to the individual not to their employer.
-Although the IFoA will accept payment in a number of forms (credit card (by phone or post/fax only), cheque, BACS), the onus is on the applicant to ensure payment is included with the application.
-In particular, if paying through BACS please make sure that your ARN is used as a reference with the payment and leave at least 4 working days in total for the payment to be made by your employer and then for it to be allocated by the IFoA to your application using the ARN.
+Although the Institute and Faculty of Actuaries will accept payment in a number of forms (credit card (by phone or post only), cheque, BACS), the onus is on the applicant to ensure payment is included with the application.
+In particular, if paying through BACS please make sure that your ARN is used as a reference with the payment and leave at least 4 working days in total for the payment to be made by your employer and then for it to be allocated by the Institute and Faculty of Actuaries to your application using the ARN.

-If the applicant thinks that there may be a risk that their employer will not make payment on their behalf promptly for whatever reason, the applicant can check with their employer if the applicant can pay by credit card and claim the payment back through expenses or some other mechanism.
+If the applicant thinks that there may be a risk that their employer will not make payment on their behalf promptly for whatever reason the applicant can check with their employer if the applicant can pay by credit card and claim the payment back through expenses or some other mechanism.